raspberrypilearning/burping-jelly-baby/worksheet.md

 The final step to make your jelly baby scream is to write a program in Python; it will detect when you press the jelly baby input device and output the scream sound.

-1. To write your Python program you will need to open a text editor window from the command line.
+1. To write your Python program you will need to open the python programming environment **IDLE3** from the command line.
 To do this type the following command:

     ```
-    nano scream.py
+    sudo idle3 &
     ```

+1. Once idle3 has opened, click on **File** and **New Window**.
+This will open a blank file.
+Click on **File** and **Save As** and name the file `burp.py`

 2. Begin your program by importing the modules and libraries needed to make it work.
-Type the following command:
+Type the following:

     ```python
     import time
     import RPi.GPIO as GPIO
-    import os
+    import pygame.mixer
     ```

     The time library will be used to make the program pause for a fixed amount of time.
 The Raspberry Pi GPIO libraries will be used to connect the Raspberry Pi to other physical devices via the General Purpose Input-Output (GPIO) pins, in this case your jelly baby input device!
 The `os` library will be used to allow our program to call other programs that run on the Raspberry Pi like `omxplayer`.